 Currently browsing: Arts and Entertainment

-Rounding out spring break there is a variety of events to keep you entertained.
-From the Undergraduate Theater Society’s production of “Dog Sees God” to various music performances presented by the UW World Series, prepare yourself for spring quarter because it’s looking bright!
+Rounding out spring quarter is a variety of events to keep you entertained.
+From the Undergraduate Theater Society’s production of “Dog Sees God” to various music performances presented by the School of Music at Meany Theater, prepare yourself for the rest of spring quarter because it’s looking bright!

 With autobiographical oil paintings, informational graphics, a wall-sized photomontage and sculptures resembling inside-out cameras, the annual spring exhibition of graduate student art at the Henry Art Gallery offers a lot for the visitor — as it does every year.

 UW undergraduate and alumni dancers work with with famed choreographer Robert Moses to create the piece “Draft,” one of five pieces to be performed by Robert Moses’ Kin May 29-31 in the Meany Studio Theatre.
 Read the story and watch a film by UWVideo.

 As we head into a long weekend, take the time to indulge in some of the innovative performances and exhibits happening on campus.